 Presets in Trapcode Form are accessed through the Presets pane on the left side of the Designer.
-For more information on the Presets pane, check out the Presets in the Designer page.

 - Basics: These presets contain simple adjustments to Form.
 They are great jumping off points for more complex forms, or for learning the basics of Form.